 Many RAM chips on a MacBook board.
 One or more of them are presumably the cause of this MacBook having a “RAM beep code”.
+Verified all RAM chips have power and signal paths.
+YES.
+Check.
 Bad RAM?
 Which one?
 How best, to identify the culprit?
 I found a lot of 5 replacements for $25.
 They lookup in their datasheet to be 1600MHz.
 If they are powered-up properly – and data is doing stuff in them: that data read / write should happen at this frequency.
 They are made of silicon, plastic, copper.
 At this frequency – they should behave like little radio stations broadcasting a signal for all to hear.
+With the right ears.

 Near-field probe, 30dB pre-amp, rtl-sdr AirSpy w/ SpyVerter, SpectrumSpy.
-(A poor man’s EMC / RFI testing set-up, poor-man’s spectrum Analyzer).
-My poor man’s spectrum analyzer tops out at 1.8GHz.
+(An EMC / RFI testing set-up, poor-man’s spectrum Analyzer).
+My spectrum analyzer tops out at 1.8GHz.
 I could add a down-converter head-end to work higher frequencies, if need be.

 All these components available from Airspy, aliexpress, ebay. – Time for them all to be put to the test.